neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 <img src="https://drive.google.com/uc?id=10aViByAIMguwjyrWQBjZeAr16egUlVXI" align="center" width="400" />
 </center>

-It's just the sum of the Adversial loss functions we saw earlier and the cycle consistency loss functions.
+It's just the sum of the adversarial loss functions we saw earlier and the cycle consistency loss functions.
 Where $λ$ controls the relative importance of each objective.

 Ultimately we want to achieve the following: